Using bioinformatics to make discoveries that benefit humankind

 We enable major international biodiversity initiatives to store, share and analyse species data for generations to come.

-Explore our top stories from 2024 and find out how EMBL-EBI’s work supported disease research, AI developments and agri-tech.
+Explore our top stories from 2025 and find out how open data and AI are supporting advances across human health and the life sciences.

 Browse all our reports and brochures.